Meet Some of the People Who Lined Up Early for Kamala Harris’s DC Rally - Washingtonian

 • Here’s a map of nearby bathrooms

-Tracee Lauren
+Tracee Loran

-Tracee Lauren made a five-hour bus journey from Brooklyn to make it to the Ellipse at 7:20 AM.
+Tracee Loran made a five-hour bus journey from Brooklyn to make it to the Ellipse at 7:20 AM.
 She’s first in line.
 “I trust what she has planned,” the writer says of Harris.
-“Our parents can point back to times in history where they can say they were there,” Lauren says.
+“Our parents can point back to times in history where they can say they were there,” Loran says.
 “That’s what I wanted to do when I came here.”
-As she straightened her Harris-Walz camo hat, Lauren says she’ll head back to New York tonight.
+As she straightened her Harris-Walz camo hat, Loran says she’ll head back to New York tonight.
 “I’m just glad I’m here for this moment in history.”

 Tevin Davis

-Note: Update: Loran met Harris.
-The spelling of Loran’s last name has been corrected in this piece.